LightBurnSoftware/Documentation/Operations.md

 On Ruida hardware, scan angles that are multiples of 90 degrees are supported natively by the hardware and will automatically overscan for you.
 Other angles are scanned using standard cutting commands.

+**Note:** By default, LightBurn scans shapes from bottom up, because most laser systems exhaust in the rear, and this prevents smoke from being pulled across the freshly cut region.
+If you wish to scan a shape from top to bottom, simply set the scan angle to 180 degrees.

 ### Z-Offset, Number of Passes, and Z-Step per pass

 These options behave identically to their counterparts in a standard cut.